How to Choose the Best Travel Backpack for Europe

 Now you can have convenient access for yourself and won’t annoy anyone else because your clothes are strewn around the room.
 Win, win.

-Prevent Theft
+Prevent Theft on your European Getaway

-Petty theft unfortunately happens in hostels and on trains and buses.
+Petty theft, unfortunately, happens in hostels and on trains and buses.
 Crowded tourist areas are prime targets for pickpockets since they know you are likely carrying money and maybe even your essential documents.
 Plus, you’re distracted by sightseeing.

 Hiking bags close with a simple drawstring or buckles.
 Those bags are magnets for thieves.
 They’re a breeze to get into and make you stand out as an obvious tourist.